 After editing and translating the CSV file, you need to save the translated file name according to your region language and country code such as – de_DE.CSV.
 Then upload the translated file to the same folder from where you have obtained it.
 Now your module translation is complete.

-- Make to Stock – Select this option for creating a purchase order manually.
+- Manual – Select this option for creating a purchase order manually.

-- Make to Order – Create an automatic purchase order, whenever the product goes out of stock.
+- Automatic – Create an automatic purchase order, whenever the product goes out of stock.

 First, you need to add suppliers’ information in Magento.
 Please navigate through Webkul Purchase Management>Manage Suppliers>Add Supplier.
 Please enter all the required information about the supplier and then click Save Supplier.